ancasimon/dino-kennel/README.md

 # Patient Tracker

 ## Description
 This application tracks patients at a pet dinosaur veterinary clinic.
+Dinosaurs find themselves either in the kennel or the hospital, based on their health score; unfortunately, some dinos have passed away, and we keep a record of them in the graveyard.
 This project showcases the Vanilla Javascript and additional tools we learned during the first part, the Foundations milestone, in our front-end bootcamp program at the Nashville Software School.

 ## Background
 * It was exciting to combine all the new technologies and tools we had learned about in the first part of our front-end program at NSS as we were working on this project.